erwanminguillon/secure-serverless-incident-portal/README.md

 - Admin routes verify the backend session with `/internal/auth/me`.
 - CORS is configured to support credentialed requests from the frontend origin.
 - Deployment scripts package the frontend and backend separately.
-- The project is being prepared for full infrastructure recreation using Infrastructure as Code (IaC).
+- The project has full infrastructure recreation using Infrastructure as Code (IaC).

 ---